AEGIS-GAME/aegis/README.md

 the full contribution process, coding standards, and PR requirements.

 1. Clone the repository and set up the Python environment

+ - `uv` (optional for dev) — `pip install uv` or see `https://docs.astral.sh/uv/`
+   - If you see "Defaulting to user installation because normal site-packages is not writeable"
+     - You will likely get "uv: command not found"  or "'uv' is not recognized as an internal or external command, operable program or batch file." when using it, this can be rectfied by adding the local location of 'uv' to your PATH
+     - Linux (eg.)
+       - `PATH=$PATH:~/.local/bin`
+     - Windows (eg.)
+       - `PATH=%PATH%;%appdata%\Python\Python313\Scripts`

 ```bash
 git clone https://github.com/AEGIS-GAME/aegis.git